- ABOUT US

 From Past to Present

 In 1935, Joseph Talalay developed the most open, ventilating and flexible foam in the world, but it was not until 1961 that Radium began to produce Talalay.
 As Vita is the most experienced Talalay producer, Radium joined the Vita group in 1991.
 This combined history has given them many years to refine their process and their products, and their investments in research and development continue.
 Radium is the only company that makes Talalay as Joseph Talalay intended it.

-This manufacturer is constantly exploring ways to improve latex as well as to increase their commitment to health and the environment.
+This manufacturer is constantly exploring ways to improve natural latex as well as to increase their commitment to health and the environment.
 Most bio-rubber projects around the world are in too-early stages to be useful yet for organic mattresses.
 Although the use of guayule as an alternative to rubber trees will take time to become commercially viable, Radium is already working on it.
 Guayule production will one day give people in desert climates where it grows the means to live.
 And it will also utilize the most available local resource—sand.

 Another example is Radium’s cradle-to-cradle certification, the most environmentally-friendly and health-protective certification available.
 In a nutshell, cradle-to-cradle means that their latex is made without "substances known or suspected to cause cancer, birth defects, genetic damage, or reproductive harm."
 And, at the end of the product’s life, the latex can be reused as virgin material (rubber) in a new production process.

 Under a magnifying glass, the most visible difference between natural Talalay and natural Dunlop is that the Talalay has a round, open cell structure that is very consistent.
 These cells are created during a complex eight-step process.
 The result is that this natural Talalay is more elastic, durable, and better ventilating than any other foam.